Stress: why you should embrace it, instead of avoiding it

 stressed woman in bed pulling up a blanket

-In the same chapter Eliot also explains that there’s a difference between pressure and anxiety, that nervousness is different from worry.
-We’ve been taught that there the same, but they’re not, he says.
 It’s something that Stanford psychologist Kelly McGonigal agrees to.
-In her book ‘The upside of stress’ she explains how most of our believes about stress are actually wrong.
-Although it is true that stress could kill you, she explains, it is only true if you have just too much stress and if it’s the wrong kind.
+In her book ‘The Upside of Stress’ she explains how most of our beliefs about stress are wrong.
+Although stress could indeed kill you, she explains, this only happens when your stress levels are way too high, and it’s the bad kind.

-The term ‘stress’ was first coined in 1936 by an endocrinologist named Hans Selye after observing how rats suffered after putting them through some horrible tests.
-Nowadays ‘stress’ refers mostly to a complex system of neurological en biochemical responses to all kinds of stimuli.
+Nowadays, ‘stress’ refers mainly to a complex system of neurological and biochemical responses to all kinds of stimuli.
 A system that also helps us to respond quickly in case of a threat and allows us to focus on the job at hand.
-Without that kind of focus and those quick responses, we would not have survived in the tundra’s thousands of years ago.
+Without that kind of focus and those quick responses, we would not have survived in the tundras thousands of years ago.

 • The tend-and-befriend response: helps you connect to others, dampens fear and increases courage.